 Nestled in the Blue Ridge Mountains lies one of the most opulent homes in America, the Biltmore Estate.
-The home is the largest in the United States and is known as America's Castle.
+The home is the largest in the United States and is known as America’s Castle.
+It’s a must-see destination and I got an in-depth look.
+Read on to learn more about this American treasure.

 In 1888, George visited Asheville, North Carolina with his mother and imagined building his own English estate among the Blue Ridge Mountains.
 That became a reality in 1895 when he opened his home, Biltmore House, to friends and family on Christmas Eve.